evananann/tp/docs/UserGuide.md

 **PingBook** is a desktop app for managing contacts.
 You type short text commands to add, search, and organise people in your phone book.
 Once you get the hang of it, typing is actually much faster than hunting around with a mouse.

-As a CS student, your network grows fast — project teammates, lab partners, teaching assistants, professors, and internship contacts all pile up.
-PingBook is built for exactly that: quickly add a new teammate when a group project starts, tag your tutors and TAs so you can filter them in one step, star the recruiter you are actively emailing, and archive old contacts at the end of each semester so your active list stays clean.
+As a CS student, your network grows fast: project teammates, lab partners, teaching assistants, professors, and internship contacts all pile up.
+PingBook is built for exactly that: quickly adding a new teammate when a group project starts, tagging your tutors and TAs so you can filter them in one step, starring the recruiter you are actively emailing, and archiving old contacts at the end of each semester so your active list stays clean.

 Don't worry if some of this feels unfamiliar at first.
 Every technical term is explained the first time it appears, and each step is broken down so you can follow along without guessing.